November 14, 2023

 Law Enforcement and Legal System Costs:

-Enforcing drunk driving laws incurs costs for police patrols, DUI checkpoints, arrests, legal proceedings, and imprisonment, which are substantial for local and national governments.
+Enforcing drunk driving laws incurs costs for police patrols, DUI checkpoints, arrests, legal proceedings, and imprisonment, among other expenses, which are substantial for local and national governments.

 Insurance and Property Damage: